Updated: 26 December 2017

 most famous costume designer: Bella.
 Unfortunately I can't show a picture because they don't allow photography in the shop.

 They have been in the business for over 50 years and know how to make breathtaking, top quality costumes.
-Of course, sometimes it’s also the price that takes your breath away… Unlike most other shops, service can be rude here, if you're not one of the VIP customers who buy 5 costumes at a time.
-Apparently they don't feel the need to be nice to new customers (this has been confirmed by various other dancers).
+Of course, sometimes it’s also the price that takes your breath away… Unlike most other shops, service can be rude here.
+Apparently they don't feel the need to be nice to their customers anymore (this has been confirmed by various other dancers).
 I personally prefer spending my money in places where I get treated friendly.

 Situated in Aksaray, two tram stations after the Grand Basar, is the "Oto Han" building.
 It's really worth a visit since you can find two costume shops there: Dogan Gök and San Eil Moda Evi (pronounced like Chanel).